LaSalle Bank: LaSalle Bank Midwest N.A.

 As of 2007, it was one of the largest banks in the Midwest, with US$43 billion in assets and US$24.1 billion in deposits.
 It operated 264 branches and 1,000 ATMs in Michigan and Indiana.

 Sale to Bank of America

 On April 23, 2007, an agreement was made to sell LaSalle Bank Corporation to Bank of America for US$21 billion.
 Bank of America officially took over LaSalle on October 1, 2007.
 This was a defensive move by ABN AMRO to stave off its own purchase by a consortium led by Royal Bank of Scotland.
 RBS wanted to merge LaSalle with its Citizens Financial Group division.
 At one stroke, this made Bank of America the largest bank by deposits in both Chicago and Detroit; Bank of America previously had a minimal presence in Chicago and none at all in Michigan.
 The investment banking arm was purchased by the third largest bank in Canada by deposits and market capitalization.

+Strong connections exist to the Chicago-based PrivateBank as a swath of bankers moved to establish that bank in the mold of the original LaSalle Bank and to avoid the big bank takeover.
+PrivateBank was later sold to the US division of Canadian Imperial Bank of Commerce (CIBC).

 Sponsorships

 LaSalle sponsored a number of events in its Chicago home.
-Many of these events will now be re-branded with Bank of America's name.
+Many of these events were re-branded with Bank of America's name.